 Legend has it that trolls roam the mountains by night, so keep an eye out for them!
 As well as for the numerous photo opportunities as you cruise along this epic mountain road.

 Be sure to stop off in the village of Flåm en route to the Troll Path to explore the incredible Aurlandsfjord region as well.
 And if you want to extend your trip even further, you could make your way up north to Tromsø to explore the Artic Circle!

 Original Travel can Plan your European road trip!

 If these trips sound right up your street, but you’re not sure where to start with planning, get an expert to help you.
-Original Travel are a luxury tour operator who specialise in creating tailor-made holidays across the globe.
+Original Travel is a luxury tour operator that specialises in creating tailor-made holidays across the globe.
 This isn’t like booking an off-the-shelf package holiday.
 Instead, they work with you to create your dream itinerary.
 So you get to plan the perfect holiday – with none of the hard work!

 And with the new, carefully-curated portfolio from The Voyageurs Collection, you have more ways than ever to plan your flight-free holiday.
 More importantly, both Original Travel and The Voyageurs Collection are offering lots of additional services at the moment, to help reassure you about booking during these tricky times.

 These include an improved airport experience, as well as travel insurance that covers Coronavirus.
 So you can book your flight-free trip to Europe with confidence.
 I’ve got first-hand experience using Original Travel to plan my trip to Rome, so I know just how good the service is.
 And in these uncertain times, having an expert on hand to help you plan your holiday can only be a good thing!